LONGi: Operations

-LONGi claimed in October 2017 that they had achieved the record for a monocrystalline solar cell with a conversion efficiency (23.6%) higher than previously thought possible for a PERC cell.
-In early 2018 they announced a new efficiency record of 23.6%.

-In December 2017, LONGi reported a record bifaciality reading of 82.15% for its "Hi-MO2" mono PERC bifacial module.
-The company's strategic plan is to triple its capacity to produce monocrystalline ingots and wafers to 45 GW by 2020.

 Longi Silicon is a member of the Silicon Module Super League (SMSL), which had been a group of big-six c-Si module suppliers in the solar PV industry today until Longi was admitted.
 The other six members of the SMSL group are Canadian Solar, Hanwha Q CELLS, JA Solar, Jinko Solar, Trina Solar, and GCL.

 Longi Silicon has been listed on the Shanghai Stock Exchange (security code: 601012) since April 2012.

 LONGi has been called the fastest growing PV manufacturer in the industry.
 LONGi annual revenue in 2013 was derived entirely from selling around US$330 million of mono c-Si wafers, but by 2016 that annual revenue had skyrocketed to approximately US$1.67 billion.
 That was a nearly 94% increase over the 2015 fiscal year, which had itself generated a revenue growth of around 61% over the year before.

 LONGi has manufacturing plants in Mainland China, India and Malaysia, and has acquired production facilities from other companies, including from American manufacturer SunEdison.
 However, Photon.Info reports that Longi Green Energy is mulling an open manufactory in the USA.
-Further, in a lengthy article in PV Magazine Longi Silicon and Zhonghuan Semiconductor announce their shared plans for over 10 GW of new expansion of additional capacity increases for their mono-crystalline products.

-In March 2018, LONGi announced an agreement to develop a major solar manufacturing hub in the Kingdom of Saudi Arabia (KSA) to support the Kingdom's plans to install 200 GW of solar power plants.
-Their "Solar-for-Solar" strategy for this development is historic in that it avoids the long smokestack criticism by "building the manufacturing plants that would be powered entirely by solar energy to provide the lowest manufacturing carbon footprint."